aiidateam/aiida-core/docs/source/howto/installation.rst

 Optimising the SLURM scheduler configuration
 --------------------------------------------

-If too many jobs are submitted at the same time to the queue, SLURM might have troubles in dealing with new submissions.
+If too many jobs are submitted at the same time to the queue, SLURM might have trouble in dealing with new submissions.
 If you are a cluster administrator, you might be interested in `some tips available in the AiiDA wiki <https://github.com/aiidateam/aiida-core/wiki/Optimising-the-SLURM-scheduler-configuration-(for-cluster-administrators)>`_, suggested by sysadmins at the Swiss Supercomputer Centre `CSCS <http://www.cscs.ch>`_ (or you can redirect your admin to this page if your cluster is experiencing slowness related to a large number of submitted jobs).

 .. _how-to:installation:multi-user: